 - 2 cups white wine

-- 1 teaspoon olive oil to grease the pan
+- 1 teaspoon avocado oil to grease the pan, omit if following a WFPB diet

 - 3 spring onions chopped